DanielBaumert/Se7en/README.md

 # Se7en-Toolkit
-NullByte-Toolkit is a performance optimized toolkit for the .Net-Framework with nativ WIN-API call Library*
+NullByte-Toolkit is a performance optimized toolkit for the .Net-Framework with native WIN-API call Library*

 - [ ] AI